kevin-chalmers/set10108/labs/lab03/README.md

 ## Scheduling

-Our next concept we will introduce is the idea of scheduling our work in OpenMP.
-Scheduling involves us telling OpenMP how to divide up the work in a `parallel for`.
+The final concept is scheduling work in OpenMP.
+Scheduling involves telling OpenMP how to divide work in a `parallel for`.
 At the moment, each thread is given a chunk of work in order.
 For example, if we have 1024 iterations and we have 4 threads, our work is divided as follows:

 - **Thread 1** iterations 0 to 255.
 - **Thread 2** iterations 256 to 511.
 - **Thread 3** iterations 512 to 767.
 - **Thread 4** iterations 768 to 1023.

-For many problems that divide simply, this works ideally.
+For many problems this division works.
 However, many problems do not divide like this.
 Scheduling in OpenMP allows us to divide up our work in different manners.
 Chapter 5 of *Introduction to Parallel Programming* gives more details.

 The scheduling method we will use is called `static`.
 This allows us to allocate work to threads in a round robin manner.
 For example, a schedule of 1 allocates the work to thread in blocks of 1: